IdokoChidimma/Farmer-Market-Insights/README.md

 The classification was guided by common agronomic patterns:

-•	Dry season: characterized by high temperature and low rainfall.
+•	Dry season: characterized by high temperature and low rainfall

 •	Mid-season: Characterized by moderate temperature and rainfall

 •	Rainy season: Characterized by low temperature and rainfall.

 •	Unknown: Conditions that do not fit the above thresholds.

 I began by adding a new season column: